WebAssembly/spec/document/syntax/values.rst

 Since the significands are binary values, normals are represented in the form :math:`(1 + m\cdot 2^{-M})`, where :math:`M` is the bit width of :math:`m`; similarly for subnormals.

 Possible magnitudes also include the special values :math:`\infty` (infinity) and |NAN| (*NaN*, not a number).
-NaN values have a *payload* value that describes the mantissa bits in the underlying representation.
+NaN values have a *payload* value that describes the mantissa bits in the underlying :ref:`binary representation <aux-fbits>`.
 No distinction is made between signalling and silent NaNs.

 .. math::